The U.S. Commercial Service at the U.S. Mission to the European Union (CSEU)

 IV.
 Qualities we look for in an intern:

-§ Capable of drafting reports and correspondence in professional English
+§ Capable of drafting reports and correspondence in professional English; excellent communication skills

 § Familiar with the European Union, its countries and institutions

-Send a resume and cover letter expressing your interest and qualifications for an internship toPatricia.Gonzalez@trade.gov.
+Send a resume and cover letter expressing your interest and qualifications to Janelle Weyek Janelle.Weyek@trade.gov.
+Qualified candidates will be contacted for an interview.

 Make sure to address these aspects in your initial communication: